 A visit to the Plaza de la Virgin is central to Valencia.
 A must see when visiting the cathedral, the square is simply a pleasure to walk around or to sit down for a drink and enjoy this less frequented corner of the city.

 Old Town and historic sights

 This section highlights some of the magnificent monuments and historical buildings in Valencia Old Town and other areas, which define the city's unique persona.

 See all the sights of Valencia Old Town and other historic places to visit below, or choose a different type of attraction:

 This majestic building in Valencia's city centre boasts an impressive clock tower.
-The building's two annexes are joined and comprise the older “House of Learning” and the more recent annex, constructed at the beginning of the 20th century.Add a comment
+The building's two annexes are joined and comprise the older 18th century “Teaching House” and a more recent 20th century construction which includes the facade onto the plaza outside.

-These two city gate towers are the most tangible remains of the ancient walled city of Valencia.
+These two sets of twin city gate towers are the most tangible remains of the ancient walled city of Valencia.

 This beautiful seventeenth century Baroque bell tower, with its majestic interior, affords a breathtaking view as you walk down Calle de la Paz towards the Plaza de la Reina and Santa Catalina church.